-The Regional Tax on Productive Activities ("IRAP") was introduced in Italy with effect from 1 January 1998 as a result of Article 36 of Legislative Decree No. 446 of 15 December 1997, as subsequently amended (the "IRAP Decree").
+The Regional Tax on Productive Activities ("IRAP") was introduced in Italy effective 1 January 1998 pursuant to Article 36 of Legislative Decree No. 446 of 15 December 1997, as subsequently amended (the "IRAP Decree").
 IRAP replaced ILOR (Local Income Tax) which was charged at a rate of 16.2%.

-IRAP applies to Italian companies as well as to branches of foreign companies based in Italy.
+IRAP applies to both Italian companies as and branches of foreign companies based in Italy.

 Pursuant to Article 16 of the IRAP Decree, the normal rate applicable to companies is 3.9%, although the competent Region may increase or decrease the rate by up to 1%.
 Companies which operate in certain industries are subject to a higher tax rate.
 For instance, banks are subject to IRAP at a rate of 4,65% and insurance companies at 5,90%.
 As a general principle, IRAP applies on the value of the "net production" deriving from the business activities carried out within Italy.
-According to Article 5, paragraph 1, of the IRAP Decree, the taxable income must be calculated on the basis of the financial accounts, and is the difference between the sum of the items which represent the value of the production and the sum of the costs of the production (with the exception of labour costs not related to open-ended employment relationships and losses on receivables).
-This means that neither financial and extraordinary costs nor financial and extraordinary profits are taken into account for IRAP purposes.
-Special rules apply to companies operating in the financial and insurance fields.
+According to Article 5, paragraph 1, of the IRAP Decree, the taxable income must be calculated on the basis of the financial accounts, and is the difference between the sum of the items which represent the value of the production and the sum of the costs of the production (excepting for labour costs not related to open-ended employment relationships and losses on receivables).
+This means that neither financial and extraordinary costs nor financial and extraordinary profits are taken into account for TIRAP purposes.
+Capital gains and capital losses arising from the transfer of going concerns are not included in the IRAP taxable income.
+Special rules apply to companies operating in the financial and insurance sectors.

-We would recommend them because of the firm's legal experience and its international network.
+"We would recommend them because of the firm's legal experience and its international network."

 However, if the taxpayer incurs interest expenses, a deduction equal to 10% of IRAP paid from IRES taxable income is available.
 Such deduction is considered as a lump sum deduction available irrespective of the level of the interest expenses incurred.

-Conversely, pursuant to Article 2, paragraph 1, of Law Decree No. 201 of 2011, as from the 2012 fiscal year, the portion of IRAP referred to as non-deductible labour costs is fully deductible from the IRES taxable base (ie the calculation of the deduction is based on the exact labour costs incurred by the company but not deducted for IRAP purposes).
+Conversely, pursuant to Article 2, paragraph 1, of Law Decree No. 201 of 2011, effective from the 2012 fiscal year, the portion of IRAP referred to as non-deductible labour costs is fully deductible from the IRES taxable base (ie the calculation of the deduction is based on the exact labour costs incurred by the company but not deducted for TRAP purposes).
 A separate annual tax return must be filed for IRAP purposes ("IRAP Tax Return").
 Currently, the IRAP Tax Return is attached to and submitted with the UNICO form.